by Melissa Larson, contributing writer

 “While the book’s high production values and foiling prevent us from offering a copy to absolutely everybody who wants one, we’ve made all the information contained within its pages available to all in the form of a free PDF available for download,” said Lenz.
 PaperSpecs reaches over 18,000 designers and print service providers through its website, emails and webinars.

-When asked about industry reaction to the piece thus far, Lenz commented: “We have only shared the piece with selective audiences at PRINT 18 and a number of design influencers, and the response has been amazing.
+When asked about industry reaction to the piece thus far, Lenz commented: “We have only shared the piece with select audiences at PRINT 18 and a number of design influencers, and the response has been amazing.
 We are receiving requests for larger quantities, so they can be shared within agencies and PSPs.
 Many, even in the print industry, were not aware of the possibilities.
 Our goal at PaperSpecs has always been to explain things as simply as possible while providing the crucial information needed.”